Mbed-TLS/mbedtls/docs/architecture/psa-migration/psa-limitations.md

 Executive summary
 -----------------

-- Restartable/interruptible ECC operations: support in PSA will be added in 4.0.
+- Restartable/interruptible ECC operations: some operations (`sign_hash`) are
+  already supported in PSA, but not used by TLS.
+The remaining operations (ECDH `key_agreement` and `export_public`) will be implemented in 4.0 or 4.x, and used by TLS in 4.x.
 - Arbitrary parameters for FFDH: use in TLS will be dropped in 4.0.
 - RSA-PSS parameters: already implemented safe though arguably non-compliant solution in Mbed TLS 3.4, no complaints so far.